Esri/data-collection-ios/README.md

   > Replace 'your-client-id' with your app's **Client ID**.

 3. _Optionally_ add your **License Key** to the secrets file.
 Licensing the app will remove the 'Licensed for Development' watermark.
 Licensing the app is optional in development but required for production.
-Aquire your license key from your [dashboard](https://developers.arcgis.com/dashboard).
+Acquire your license key from your [dashboard](https://developers.arcgis.com/dashboard).

   ```bash
   echo ARCGIS_LICENSE_KEY=your-license-key >> data-collection/.secrets